 Google Flow

-Google's filmmaking-oriented interface for creating and iterating AI-generated video scenes.
+Google's filmmaking-oriented interface for creating, editing, and iterating AI-generated video scenes.

 Overview

 Google Flow is Google’s filmmaker-facing generative video workspace built around Veo, Imagen, and Gemini.
-It is still early-stage, but it has matured from “interesting demo surface” into a more recognizable preproduction tool.
-Google’s own rollout language now frames it as available in many supported countries through Google AI Pro and Ultra, with Ultra users getting the deepest access.
+It has matured from an “interesting demo surface” into a recognizable preproduction tool with project-based creation, reference workflows, image generation, video editing, and credit accounting through Google AI plans.

 Key Features

 Flow’s main value is scene-oriented iteration rather than raw API generation.
 Google positions it around cinematic clip creation, reference-based control, and tighter storytelling workflows than the Gemini app alone.
-Since launch, Google has expanded it with more country availability and new capabilities like speech generation in Frames to Video, which makes it more useful for actual short-form concepting than it was at release.
+Current support materials describe Text to Video, Frames to Video, Ingredients to Video, video edits, 1080p output, and model-specific credit costs for Veo 2 and Veo 3.1.

 Strengths